sebnitu/vrembem/packages/panel/README.md

 # Panel

-Panels are flexible view container with auto-expand content section.
+Panels are a compositional container component that allows you to wrap and theme groups of content.